sage-scm/homebrew-cask/README.md

 ## Formula

-The formula builds Sage from source using Cargo (Rust's package manager).
+The formula downloads pre-built binaries for your platform (macOS/Linux, Intel/ARM) directly from GitHub releases.
+No Rust installation or compilation required!

 ## License